tytydraco/yessleep/out/Im_being_terrorized_by_my_housekeeper_something_is_deeply_wrong_with_her.md

 I nudged Becca, but she was out cold.

 “Don’t worry about her,” Gertrude said, cackling.
 “I knocked her out with some homemade brew.
-You and me, we’ve got seven hours all to ourselves!”
+You and me got seven hours baby!”

-She cackled, sounding half drunk, half mad.
+She sounded half drunk, half mad.

 “No!”
-I shouted again, but my cries fell on deaf ears.
+I shouted, but my cries fell on deaf ears.

 Then, Gertrude whipped out something from behind her back: a giant machete.